cobereinbold/TuneIn/README.md

 2. Install the required dependancies for the server side: `npm i`
 3. Start the server locally: `npm start`

-The server will run on http://localhost:5000/
+The server will run on http://localhost:5000/.
+Everything is in working order when you see 'Connected to database' in the terminal.

 ### Client:
 1. In another terminal, cd into TuneIn/tunein: `cd tunein`